 With over 1.2million Britons now living in Australia, it’s clear that it’s a very popular place to emigrate to.
 However, a lot of expats feel that their journey wouldn’t be complete if they didn’t take their beloved pooch with them.
 Although it’s a long and tiring flight, which is a daunting time for dog owners, we are here to help take all of that stress away from you so that the experience is as relaxing as it can be.

 We’ve put together a broken down step-by-step guide to help give you an idea of what needs to be sorted and prepared in order to export your dog to Australia.
-If you have any questions, or need more information for your personal situation, please don’t hesitate to contact us.
+If you have any questions, or need more information about flying a dog to Australia, please don’t hesitate to contact us.

 1. Confirm eligibility before starting the process – Dogs must not be under quarantine restrictions or be more than 30 days pregnant or suckling young at the time of export.
 Some dog breeds, including pit bull terriers, are banned from Australia – check up on this.